 Sometimes I season the potatoes with parsley, pepper, paprika, garlic salt, dill weed, and rosemary.
 (I use chives if I don’t have green onions).

-Here I’ve seasoned them with salt, pepper and parsley.
+Stir to combine.
 Cover with lid and saute potatoes over medium heat about 25-30 minutes.
 Stir and turn potatoes over with spatula every 5 minutes to prevent burning.
 Recover with lid each time.

 Once potatoes are fork-tender, they’re ready to serve.